lkevers/ldig-python3/readme.md

 This is a prototype of language detection for short message service (twitter) with 99.1% accuracy for 17 languages.

 __ldig can also be used with success on longer documents.__
 This version was initiated in the context of research conducted at the University of Corsica, for the automatic processing of less resourced languages, and in particular of Corsican.
-The results recorded in Kevers (2022) showed an average accuracy of between 99.10% and 99.71% for 18 languages (17 official EU languages + Corsican).
+The results recorded in Kevers (2022) showed an average accuracy between 99.10% and 99.71% for 18 languages (17 official EU languages + Corsican).

 ldig-python3 fork
 ------